14 min read

 Contractor Classification in Australia

-Any business hiring in Australia should understand the important legal distinction between who is classified as an employee, and who can be engaged as an independent contractor.
-Fines or penalties may be issued to businesses that are hiring employees under the guise of independent contractors or freelancers.
+Any business hiring in Australia should understand the important legal distinction between when a worker should be classified as an employee, and when a worker can be engaged as an independent contractor.
+Businesses can face serious fines and penalties for misclassifying employees as independent contractors or freelancers, a practice known as "sham contracting."

 In Australia, merely describing an individual as an independent contractor has no legal significance.
 Instead, various factors are taken into account to determine the true legal status of the individual.
 Foreign employers hiring for the first time in Australia may also face a mountainous climb against paperwork, as the Australian government enforces strict adherence to filing payroll and tax reporting requirements.